ying-teaching/python/2-basic-operations/README.md

 - [Types and Operations](types-and-operations.ipynb): data types and operations.
 [YouTube Video: Types and Operations](https://youtu.be/HopGmJKTTE4)
 - [Reading Input](reading-input.ipynb): reading input of different types.
 [YouTube Video: Reading Input](https://youtu.be/5H09F6JFbIs)
 - [F-string](formatted-string.ipynb): format string literals in different ways.
 [YouTube Video: Formatted String](https://youtu.be/fEGRLW_--Co)

+## Data, Expression and Statement

+The constructs of a program can be classified into three kinds: data, expression and statement.
+Data represent the information to be processed by the program.
+They can be booleans, numbers, strings or a mix of them.

+An expression’s objective is to operate on one more more pieced of data and produce a value.
+For example, add two numbers, compare two numbers (the result is a boolean value) or find a substring from a string.

+A statement’s main job is to produce changes in the program.
+Change are also called effects or states of the program.
+A statement may change the program states by creating a variable, changing the data in a varaible, writing data to a file or reading data from a database.